Caring for others starts with caring for yourself

 We encourage and support you in deepening your personal MSC practice.
 Through our courses and ongoing resources, we provide the tools and guidance to help you explore the depths of self-compassion.
 Embrace the transformative power of deepening your practice and witness its profound impact on yourself and those you teach.

-Although you’re trained to care for others daily, medical education doesn’t teach you how to care for yourself.
 It doesn’t cover how to deal with pain, sorrow, fear, or the traumatic experiences you encounter.
-On the contrary, the message is to stay strong, shield yourself from emotions, and push through, no matter what.
+The message is to shield yourself from emotions and push through.
+On top of that comes the pressure from ongoing changes in healthcare.

-Self-compassion teaches you to be gentle with yourself, manage difficult emotions and challenging relationships more effectively, recognize your own needs, and set healthy boundaries.
-It encourages making choices that bring joy and fulfillment and to celebrate life.
+Self-compassion supports you in dealing with these realities in a healthier way.
+It teaches you to be gentle with yourself, manage difficult emotions and challenging relationships, recognize your needs, and set healthy boundaries.

 Support us